 - The Partnership for College and Career Success is an initiative designed to help high school students get a head start on a vocational education by offering dual-credit programs and a range of one-off courses taught at high schools that allow students to earn college credit before enrolling in a degree plan.

 - The Friends of McHenry County College Foundation offers more than 80 scholarships to MCC students, including the Dwight Maness Memorial Scholarship for students pursuing an Associate of Applied Science (A.A.S.) degree in criminal justice.

 - A long and comprehensive list of scholarships can be found at Triton College in Chicago, where the Automotive Scholarship can provide between $100 and $1,000 to students beginning an automotive technology program.

 Resources for Vocational Students and Vocational Job Seekers in Illinois

-The Illinois State Board of Education has a section of its site dedicated to raising awareness about CTE and career certification programs in Illinois.agriculture or business and marketing.
+- The Illinois State Board of Education has a section of its site dedicated to raising awareness about CTE and career certification programs in Illinois.agriculture or business and marketing.